GildedSound/Quadify/README.md

-# Quadify AirPlay Version +0.5a
+# Quadify AirPlay Version +0.5a – supplementary to core build

 Alterations have been made to clock in order to make AirPlay work in a more integrated way.
 Its behavior has been changed from threaded background operation to mode.
 The AirPlay status updates weren’t the issue – it was the clock scripts' enthusiasm to be a fallback if it perceived a ‘paused’ or ‘idle’ state, or blank metadata, all of which can happen at any time.

+The following files have seen updates (in order of logic and importance):

+/src/main.py
+/src/managers/mode_manager.py
+/src/display/screens/clock.py
+/src/display/screens/airplay_screen.py

-Now, AirPlay switches elegantly, and when streaming from an iOS device, is stable. macOS devices are generally fine, but streaming has more quirks, including missing metadata in some cases.
+With these changes, AirPlay switches elegantly.
+When streaming from an iOS device, is stable. macOS devices are generally fine, but streaming has more quirks, including missing metadata in some cases.

 Think of your iOS device as a fully featured remote for online content, and Quadify as your 'now playing' display, and output to your hifi in CD quality audio.